amirkeren/bluemix-workshop/README.md

 4. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)

+5. Once the application finishes restaging, you can go go ahead and play around with the UI by adding new English phrases and saving them in the DB

 # Adding Watson Language Traslator service

 We will now create the Language translation service that will be used to perform the actual translations